siran/writing/books/A Maxwell Universe/A Maxwell Universe - 202 THE POINT-MASS PATH.md

 > 1692

-The tension remained unresolved.
-But the calculational success was enormous.
+The tension remained unresolved, but the calculational success was enormous.

 From Newton, physics inherited a durable intuition: **objects are point-like things with definite positions**, acted on by forces.
 What was originally a